microsoft/appcenter-sdk-android/README.md

     Crashes.isEnabled();
     ```

 * **Advanced Scenarios:**  The Crashes module provides callbacks for developers to perform additional actions before and when sending crash reports to Sonoma.
-This gives you added flexibility on the error reports that will be sent.
+This gives you added flexibility on the crash reports that will be sent.
 To handle the callbacks, you must either implement all methods in the `CrashesListener` interface, or override the `AbstractCrashesListener` class and pick only the ones you're interested in.
 You create your own Crashes listener and assign it like this: